U.S. Department of State’s Bureau of Population, Refugees, and Migration (PRM)

 This opportunity is open to public or private non-profit organizations registered in Spain, such as business associations, foundations, and civil society/NGOs with programming experience in refugee affairs.
 Government institutions and for-profit or commercial entities are not eligible to apply.
 While international NGOs (INGOs) are eligible to apply, preference is given to national/local NGOs.
 INGOs that apply should demonstrate close partnerships with local NGOs through the proposed project.
 Applicants must have organizational representation (i.e., an existing office) in Spain.

-In order to be eligible to receive an award, all organizations must be fully registered on NCAGE and SAM.gov.
+To be eligible to receive an award, organizations must be fully registered on SAM.gov.
 Please see the registration requirement section below for more information.

-While the Taft Fund is open for applicants to propose any project that could best serve refugees in Spain, there is particular interest in proposals addressing equal access to protection, assistance, and other solutions for LGBTQI+ individuals, persons with disabilities, older persons, and/or women and girls.
+While the Julia Taft Fund is open for applicants to propose any project that could best serve refugees in Spain, there is particular interest in proposals addressing equal access to protection, assistance, and other solutions for LGBTQI+ individuals, persons with disabilities, older persons, women and girls, and/or stateless persons.

-Proposal Summary: Brief narrative that outlines the proposed project, including its objectives and how it advances the Embassy’s policy goals.
-Project summary should be one page maximum and clearly indicate the organization UEIUnique Entity ID number from www.SAM.gov.
+Proposal Summary: Brief narrative that outlines the proposed project, including its objectives.
+The proposal summary should not exceed one page total.

-Proposal: Applicants must submit a complete proposal that includes the items listed below.
+Project Proposal: Applicants must submit a proposal that includes all the items listed below.
 The proposal should not exceed 10 pages total.

-- Introduction to the Organization: Describe past and present operations, including information on previous grants from the U.S. Embassy and/or U.S. government agencies.
+- Organization Background: Describe past and present operations, including information on previous grants from the U.S. Embassy and/or U.S. government agencies.

 - Problem Statement: Include a clear, concise, and well-supported statement of the problem to be addressed and why the proposed project is needed.

-- Program Activities: Describe the program activities and indicate how they will help achieve the objectives.
+- Project Activities: Describe the program activities and indicate how they relate to and will help achieve the objectives and ultimately the goals.

-- Program Methods and Design: Describe how the project is expected to work and how it will solve or address the stated problem.
+- Methods and Design: Describe how the project is expected to work and how it will solve or address the problem statement.
+Include how the target population will be recruited for the project.

-- Proposed Project Schedule: Include the proposed timeline for undertaking and completing the specific project activities, outlining dates, times, and locations of planned activities and events.
+- Project Schedule: Include a proposed timeline for undertaking and completing of the specific planned project activities, outlining dates, times, and locations.

-- Key Personnel: Names, titles, roles of the key personnel to be involved in the project.
+- Key Personnel: Include the names, titles, and roles of the key personnel to be involved in the project.

-- Project Monitoring and Evaluation: Throughout the timeframe of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the project?
+- Monitoring and Evaluation: Describe the key performance indicators for each program activity.
+Describe how the project activities will be monitored to ensure they are happening in a timely manner and how the project will be evaluated to make sure it is meeting the project objectives.

-- Potential for Multiplier Effect/Longer-term Impact/Sustainability: Include a discussion of the follow-on impact of the project, even after the end of the program through the multiplier effect or through expected follow-on activities.
+- Potential for Multiplier Effect/Longer-term Impact/Sustainability: Describe the expected long-term impact of the project and any multiplier effects during and after the completion of the project.
+Describe any expected follow-up activities.

-- Media/Communications Plan: How will the applicant use traditional and social media to raise awareness about this project and its results?
+- Media/Communications Plan: Describe how the applicant will use traditional and social media to raise awareness about this project and its results.

 - Proposed Budget: List of all project expenses, consistent with the proposal narrative and project activities.
 Include a budget narrative to explain any costs that are not self-explanatory.